Why Your Furnace Could Be Leaking

 This issue should be discovered with regular heating tune-ups, but if your heating equipment is leaking water, the humidifier could be leaking inside the furnace.
 Water leaking into your heating equipment can cause a lot of damage to the internal elements so it’s best to call your furnace service company immediately if you think this might be your issue.

-To make sure your furnace doesn’t spring a leak and that it’s ready to keep your family warm all winter long, call Stevenson Service Experts in Columbus today.
+To make sure your furnace doesn’t spring a leak and that it’s ready to keep your family warm all winter long, call Service Experts Heating, Air Conditioning & Plumbing in the U.S. today.
 Our fall promotion is going on now and you can save on a fall tune-up or qualifying home comfort systems.